yegor256/blog/_posts/2024/feb/2024-02-06-research-flow.md

 me the result in the end.
 Sometimes it may work, but most probably it won't.
 I will have many comments, suggestions and plain simple disagreements with your research questions, results, or conclusions.
 Just like in software engineering, waterfall approach is not an effective one.
-Instead, an incremental workflow may give way better results: you make a small step forward, we discuss, you re-write, we agree, and you make the next step.
+Instead, an _incremental and iterative_ workflow may give way better results: you make a small step forward, we discuss, you re-write, we agree, and you make the next step.
 The ultimate objective is to write a paper that will be published in a good journal or presented at a decent conference.